 The Benchmark Boiler is designed to condense water vapor from the flue products.
 Therefore, the installation must have provisions for suitable condensate drainage or collection.
-See below for information on the condensate drain and piping for the various models.
+See the following subsections for information on the condensate drain and piping for the various models.